emintz/ArduinoLib/RTOSAid/README.md

 accuracy.
 Other sensors, such as the
 [BNO055 Gyroscope](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bno055-ds000.pdf),
 can notify their microcontroller when they have data available.

 While a program can check if a BNO055 has data, doing this in softwaare has significant disadvantages.

 * The checks occupy the CPU.
-If the application has to check for input continuously, the resulting CPU load can slou the application unacceptably.
+If the application has to check for input continuously, the resulting CPU load can make the application run unacceptably slowly.
 * It is possible for the application to miss available data.

 Interrupts provide a way to minimizing CPU involvement by offloading event detection to hardware, which

 * Frees the CPU to do other work
-* Substantially reduces the time needed to respond to an event
+* Minimizes response time
 * Minimizes the possibility of missing events

-To use them,
+To use interrupts,

 1. Write an interrupt service routing (ISR) that responds to the expected event.
-ISRs need to complete quickly, so they usually notify the application that the event occurred.
+ISRs need to complete quickly, so they usually notify an event handler and return.
    See below for details.
-2. Implement application code to process the event.
+2. Implement an event handler.
 3. Enable the appropriate interrupt during application startup.

 The library provides examples.